ThomasTJdev/nim_websitecreator/README.md

 - Custom title, meta description and keywords for each page, SEO friendly.
 - Custom head, navbar and footer, no hardcoded watermarks, links or logos.
 - Edit core or custom JS and CSS directly from browser, UI/UX Designer friendly.
+- WebP automatic Image and Photo Optimizations.
+- Unsplash integrated to access the biggest free collection of images.
 - Log Viewer directly from browser.
 - Auto-Rotating file Logger.
 - Server Info Page for Admins.